Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 ## Get Started

-Single Sign On (SSO) is an authentication service that allows access to multiple applications using one set of credentials.
+Single Sign-On (SSO) is an authentication service that allows access to multiple applications using one set of credentials.
 You can configure Contrast to use this service with a SAML 2.0 supported provider.

 > For more information on the **SAML 2.0 specification**, read [this article](https://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf).